 How Sears and Roebuck Started by Selling WatchesBack to News & Exhibitions

 Sears, Roebuck & Co., one of the biggest and well-known retailers of its time, started in the timepiece business.
-Through ingenuity and seizing an opportunity, Richard Sears was able to start a big-box retailer that changed the lives of many people.
+Through ingenuity and seizing an opportunity, Richard Sears was able to start a big-box retailer that changed many people’s lives.
 Few people know that their first product was timepieces.
 It is a little-known fact about Chicago’s history.
 Here is a look at how Sears, Roebuck & Co. started by selling pocket watches.

 Richard Sears, the Telegraph Operator

 In the 1880s, the best place to get a timepiece was the nearest train station.
 Back then, telegraph offices were located in train stations because the telegraph lines ran along the rail lines.
 This minimized the amount of construction and civil engineering needed to place the lines.
-Telegraph operators were aware of nearly everything that was shipped through their stations since they were largely responsible for coordinating shipments.
+Telegraph operators were aware of nearly everything that shipped through their stations since they coordinated shipments.
 Richard Sears was a telegraph operator in a train station in Chicago.

 As Sears worked the telegraph office, a shipment of pocket watches arrived.
 However, no one claimed the shipment.
 Sears contacted the manufacturer to find out what to do with the crate full of watches.
 Rather than pay to have it returned, the manufacturer asked Sears to sell them.
 Seizing his opportunity, he agreed and reached out to all of the telegraph operators and railway employees that he could reach.
 He offered quality timepieces at an affordable cost, and he sold all of them.